kjolley/BIGSdb_documentation/curate_submissions.rst

 ===================
 Sometimes you may need to reject all, or some of, the sequences in a submission.
 You can do this by changing the value in the status dropdown box next to each sequence.
+You can also click the 'Mark all rejected' button underneath the table to reject all the sequences.
 Click 'Update' to make the change.

 .. image:: /images/curate_submissions/curate_submissions15.png